Wells Fargo Center (Portland, Oregon)

-Wells Fargo Center is a 40-story, 546 ft tower and a five-story adjacent office building with three levels of parking below the surface in Portland, Oregon.
+Wells Fargo Center is a 40-story, 546 ft tower and adjoining five-story office building with three basement parking levels in Portland, Oregon.
 The tower became the tallest building in the state of Oregon when it was completed in 1972.

 History

 The building and a connected five-story building were designed by Charles Luckman and Associates.
 Originally named the First National Bank Tower, the building opened on April 17, 1972, and was formally dedicated on May 25, 1972.
 At that time, the bank occupied the first 21 floors of the tower and the entire connected, five-story building, which is known as the Data Processing Building.
 The name was changed to the First Interstate Tower in 1980–81, after Western Bancorporation, the parent of First National Bank of Oregon, changed its name to First Interstate Bancorp.
 The current name was adopted after Wells Fargo purchased First Interstate in 1996.
 Upon opening in 1972, the Wells Fargo Center dwarfed all other buildings in downtown Portland.
 Public outcry over the tower's scale and the potential of new development to block views of Mount Hood led to height restrictions on all new development.

 The public areas underwent extensive renovation in 2001, including the addition of more retail space.
 Renovations were completed in 2002 at a cost of $35 million.
 Focused on the lobby area, the work included the addition of a display on the bank's history.
 The center had been the headquarters of Willamette Industries until 2003, when that company was bought by Weyerhaeuser.
 In November 2017, Starwood Capital Group purchased the tower and adjacent carriage building from Wells Fargo.